youngboy/engine-docs/source/setup-heroku.md

 description: Get your Node.js GraphQL server with Engine deployed on Heroku
 ---

-This section describes how to deploy your GraphQL service that is made production ready by Engine.
-Before starting, make sure you have enabled your GraphQL server with Engine, which you can complete in [three steps](setup-node.html).
-If you are brand new, you should complete [this tutorial](https://dev-blog.apollodata.com/tutorial-building-a-graphql-server-cddaa023c035) first and then come back when you're ready to deploy!
+This section describes how to deploy your GraphQL service with production-ready Engine features.
+Before starting, make sure you have [added Engine to your GraphQL server](setup-node.html).
+If you haven't built a GraphQL server yet, check out [our tutorial](https://dev-blog.apollodata.com/tutorial-building-a-graphql-server-cddaa023c035) first and then come back when you're ready to deploy!

 <h3 id="add-engine-key" title="Add Engine Key">1.
 Add `process.env.ENGINE_API_KEY` to the Engine constructor</h3>

-Engine will look for the API key in the process's environment, which we will setup next.
+This way, Engine will get your API key from an environment variable, which we'll configure in the Heroku dashboard in the next step.

 ```js
 const engine = new ApolloEngine({